The End of the World. A mini-guide to Patagonia on a motorcycle

 A foreword

-Some friends of mine are convinced that I spend a lot of my time traveling.
-Especially those who live abroad and have little chance of getting a real picture of what my real life is.
-I would say, nowadays this is a rather common side effect when a lot of our communication happens through the distorted lens of social media.
+Some of my friends are convinced that I spend a significant amount of my time traveling, especially those who live abroad and have limited opportunities to gain a true understanding of my daily life.
+I would say that nowadays, this is a common side effect when a substantial portion of our communication occurs through the distorted lens of social media.

-Months ago, someone asked me what was the most exciting trip I ever had been on.
-There were a few I would have probably elected as best trips but on the spot I couldn’t pick any of them as the best one.
-So I turned the question over to some friends.
-Obviously I collected the most diverse answers: from popular, classic destinations to exotic and unknown ones.
-Actually, I realized that the place itself was not the only aspect or even the most important one.
-What seemed to count most was the human experience that came with them and granted those trips a special place in their memories.
+Several months ago, someone asked me about the most exciting trip I had ever taken.
+While I could think of a few that I might have considered the best trips, I found myself unable to select a single one as the absolute best on the spot.
+So, I posed the question to some of my friends.
+Naturally, I received a wide range of answers, from well-known, classic destinations to exotic and unfamiliar ones.
+In fact, what became apparent was that the place itself was not the sole or even the most crucial factor.
+What seemed to matter most was the human experiences that accompanied these trips, which gave them a special place in their memories.

-As of me, so many trips had been unique and came with their load of great memories.
-If I had to name a place at all costs it would probably be Patagonia.
-The unexpected and wonderful places I discovered and the lovely people I met certainly played a big role.
-But perhaps a little more came from the fact this trip was a bizarre idea that came out the blue, that was entirely mine and regarding a place I knew almost nothing about.
-I didn’t really know what to expect and had no idea how the whole trip would turn out.
-It turned out to be an amazing journey and that’s what makes it so special to me.
+For me, numerous journeys have been unique and have provided a treasure trove of wonderful memories.
+If I absolutely had to name a place, it would probably be Patagonia.
+The unexpected and breathtaking locations I discovered and the wonderful people I met undoubtedly played a significant role.
+However, there was something more to it.
+This trip was a quirky idea that emerged out of nowhere, entirely my own, and it revolved around a place about which I knew next to nothing.
+I didn’t really know what to expect, and I had no idea how the entire journey would unfold.
+It turned out to be an incredible adventure, and that’s what makes it so special to me.

 ◊◊◊

-My curiosity towards that region was born casually: I remember randomly googling here and there just for the sake of seeing what would come out.
-I remember even opening google maps and dragging the street view man onto random roads and towns.
-During one of those drops, the little yellow man landed on an unpaved road somewhere on the Carrera Austral road.
-One leading to the very end of the Chilean land.
-An incredible place surrounded by a blue lake, snow-capped mountains and basked in sunlight under an immense blue sky.
-I never got to get there but I remember spending the next days dreaming of riding that road and wondering if it would really be the way it felt when I was imagining it from my chair.
+My curiosity about that region developed spontaneously.
+I remember randomly searching the internet, simply out of curiosity, to see what would come up.
+I even recall using Google Maps and dropping the little street view man onto random roads and towns.
+During one of these virtual explorations, the little yellow man landed on an unpaved road somewhere on the Carretera Austral.
+It was a road leading to the very tip of Chilean territory.
+An extraordinary place surrounded by a blue lake, snow-covered mountains, and bathed in sunlight beneath an immense blue sky.
+I never got to visit that place in person, but I spent the following days daydreaming about traveling down that road and wondering if it would truly be as captivating as it appeared from my computer chair.

-The next day I decided to take a small step forward into what could be a plan and googled some motorcycle rental sites of the area.
-All of them had their guided adventure tours on display on their main page, with pictures of sunny roads and mountains, maps, descriptions and testimonials.
-Those fascinated me so much I started thinking maybe such a holiday was possible for normal people provided with some self-organization skills and a minimum amount of common sense.
-More than professional survival skills or years of experience.
-After all experience comes with… experience!
+The following day, I took a small step forward in what could potentially become a plan.
+I began by searching for motorcycle rental options in the area online.
+Each of these rental sites prominently featured their guided adventure tours on their main pages, complete with images of sun-drenched roads, mountains, maps, detailed descriptions, and glowing testimonials.
+These elements fascinated me to such an extent that I began to consider the possibility that such a holiday might be achievable for regular people equipped with some self-organization skills and a modicum of common sense.
+More than professional survival skills or years of experience, I realized that experience often comes from, well, experiences!

-There are so many things I would like to share about this trip, but I believe a good start could be giving some practical information, hoping it could be useful to those who want to explore the End of the World on their own.
+There are so many aspects of this trip I would like to share, but I believe a good place to start might be by providing some practical information, in the hope that it could prove useful to those who aspire to explore the End of the World on their own.

 The different faces of Patagonia

-When we come across the word Patagonia it’s not immediate to realize how vast and varied this land is.
-In fact, Patagonia is a land whose borders are not exactly precise.
-Let’s say it occupies the entire southern part of South America from the region of Chilean lakes to the southern parks south and the far end of the continent.
-That’s where Ushuaia and Puerto William are located, in front – but not too much – of the Antarctic continent.
-Therefore, we are talking about what’s a more than 2000km long land.
-The two countries that share this territory and its beauties more or less equally are Argentina and Chile.
+When we hear the word “Patagonia,” it may not immediately register how vast and diverse this land truly is.
+In fact, Patagonia is a region with somewhat imprecise borders.
+It stretches across the entire southern part of South America, starting from the Chilean Lakes region in the north to the southernmost parks and the far tip of the continent.
+This is where you’ll find Ushuaia and Puerto William, situated just across from, but not too far from, the Antarctic continent.
+To put it into perspective, we’re talking about a landmass that spans more than 2000 kilometers.
+Argentina and Chile are the two countries that share this territory and its natural wonders, roughly in equal measure.

-The regions south of Bariloche could be divided into three parts: an eastern one (the Argentine pampa), a western one (the green and humid Chilean Patagonia) and the southern end, where some famous national parks are located together with the most know Ushuaia and the end of the continent.
+The regions south of Bariloche can be divided into three parts: an eastern section (the Argentine pampa), a western region (the lush and humid Chilean Patagonia), and the southernmost tip, where you’ll find famous national parks, along with the well-known Ushuaia and the end of the continent.

 What's the best season to visit Patagonia?

-Clearly, its climate varies quite a bit from one area to another.
+Clearly, its climate changes a lot from one area to another.
 But we can roughly say that almost everywhere the good season goes from November to March: although not very hot, neither spring nor autumn are very cold periods.

-The high season goes from around mid-December to mid-February.
-In the latter period there are many tourists, especially in the lake area between Pucon and San Carlos de Bariloche and in the region of parks in the south.
-Even Ushuaia might look incredibly crowded in between Christmas and New Year.
-I personally hate the company of hordes of noisy tourists when it comes to enjoying a vacation.
-I prefer much more going for “shoulder” periods, before the beginning of the high season or after the end of it.
-If I had to give advice, I would suggest mid-November, the beginning of December, or the beginning of March: in November it’s spring, one of the most splendid seasons, with a good amount of sun and blue skies, green and flower-covered landscapes.
+The high season typically spans from mid-December to mid-February.
+During this latter period, you’ll find a large influx of tourists, particularly in the lake area between Pucon and San Carlos de Bariloche, as well as in the region of parks further south.
+Even Ushuaia can seem remarkably crowded between Christmas and New Year’s.
+Personally, I’m not fond of the company of noisy tourist crowds when it comes to enjoying a vacation.
+I much prefer opting for the “shoulder” seasons—those times just before the high season kicks off or after it winds down.
+If I were to offer some advice, I would recommend considering mid-November, early December, or early March: in November, it’s spring, one of the most glorious seasons, with plenty of sunshine, blue skies, and landscapes adorned in greenery and blossoms.

-In March the climate tends to be mild (by hearsay), less windy compared to summer and the splendid autumn colors begin to make their appearance, especially in the Chilean Patagonia.
+In March, the climate tends to be moderate (as I’ve heard), with fewer winds compared to the summer season, and the magnificent autumn hues start to make their appearance, particularly in Chilean Patagonia.

 Motorcycle, a few ideas on how to get it done

-For my fellow motorcycle lovers, the first obvious thing that comes to mind is finding a way to obtain your two-wheeled companion.
-Though these suggestions are valid for almost all destinations, I would like to go into details of three possible ways to get yourself a motorcycle.
+For my fellow motorcycle enthusiasts, the first thing that naturally comes to mind is finding a means to acquire your trusty two-wheeled companion.
+While these suggestions are applicable to almost all destinations, I’d like to delve into the specifics of three possible methods to obtain a motorcycle.

 Shipping it

-Briefly, shipping your bike over from Europe to South America has some advantages and many disadvantages.
-Among advantages you can certainly list comfort and familiarity with your vehicle.
-Also, convenience over rental, especially for long itineraries.
-Renting a bike in Patagonia is quite expensive.
-Be aware, however, that once you have found a shipping company it is necessary for you to personally take your motorcycle to the boarding pier and pack it in a crate (that you have to supply) after having emptied it of all the fluids (petrol and oils).
-The bike will take 30-40 days for the crossing.
-If you do not want to embark along with it, you should plan a flight thirty/forty days later.
-The best port is probably Buenos Aires – a crazy French man I met in Puerto Natales spent 40 days on a freighter that went from England to Argentina via Senegal.
-Think twice before doing something like that.
+In brief, shipping your bike from Europe to South America has its pros and cons.
+Among the advantages, you can count the comfort and familiarity of having your own vehicle, especially for longer journeys.
+Renting a motorcycle in Patagonia can be quite expensive.
+However, be aware that once you’ve found a shipping company, you’ll need to personally take your motorcycle to the boarding pier, pack it in a crate (which you must provide), and empty it of all fluids (fuel and oils).
+The bike will take 30-40 days for the voyage.
+If you don’t intend to embark with it, you should plan a flight for thirty to forty days later.
+The best port for this operation is probably Buenos Aires.
+However, be cautious; some experiences, like a man spending 40 days on a freighter traveling from England to Argentina via Senegal, can be quite unusual and challenging.
+Think twice before attempting such a journey.

-Once delivered, you will have to attend to all the procedures to go through the local customs.
-It should not be particularly complicated as long as you have all the right papers and everything runs smoothly at customs.
-Afterwards, it’s just a matter of traveling to destination, the starting point of your Patagonia experience.
-I don’t exactly know what the whole cost of the operation is but my mechanic told me of a guy who did the same and… it wasn’t cheap at all!.
+Once your motorcycle is delivered, you’ll need to complete all the necessary procedures to clear it through local customs.
+This process shouldn’t be overly complicated as long as you have all the required documents and everything goes smoothly with customs.
+Afterward, it’s just a matter of heading to your destination—the starting point of your Patagonia adventure.
+While I can’t provide an exact figure for the total cost of this operation, my mechanic told me about a guy who did something similar, and it certainly wasn’t a budget-friendly endeavor!

 Buying it

-A guy my age I met along the trip was riding an old model of Honda bike: probably a thirty-year-old CB-something model.
-A motorcycle he purchased in Chile for a fair price a few weeks earlier.
-Buying is a possible solution but also comes with a few inevitable annoyances.
-It takes time to find the right model on sale: bikes for sale in Chile and Argentina are not as many as we are used to and could be in modest conditions.
-Once the bike has been found, you’ll probably have to go through the procedure for property transfer and for obtaining the documents that allow border crossing.
-I might be wrong but I had the impression that if purchased in Argentina it might not be that easy to get those documents because of the limitations imposed to export.
-And obviously, unless you want to take back home with you, you’ll need to sell it.
-In the end, it takes time, patience and you’ll need a certain amount of luck.
+I met a guy around my age during the trip who was riding an older model of a Honda bike, probably a thirty-year-old CB-something model.
+He had purchased the motorcycle in Chile at a reasonable price just a few weeks earlier.
+Buying a bike is a viable option but comes with some inevitable hassles.
+It can take time to locate the right model for sale because the number of motorcycles available in Chile and Argentina is not as abundant as what we might be accustomed to, and they may be in modest condition.
+Once you’ve found the bike, you’ll likely need to navigate the process of transferring ownership and obtaining the necessary documents for border crossings.
+While I might be mistaken, I got the impression that if you buy a bike in Argentina, it might not be straightforward to acquire those documents due to export limitations.
+Additionally, unless you plan to bring it back home with you, you’ll eventually need to sell it.
+In the end, it requires time, patience, and a bit of luck.

 Renting it

-The most popular solution is certainly going for a rental bureau.
-There are several ones scattered around Chile and Argentina.
-They organize guided tours for all tastes – but not for all budgets I’d say – some of them rent a certain range of models for individual trips.
-From my point of view, this is the most comfortable solution but also the bloodiest money-wise.
-Renting motorbikes is generally expensive, in Patagonia it’s about a 110-120 EUR per day for some cheaper model of Honda, Yamaha or BMW, going up to around 250 EUR for high-end models like new BMW R1200.
-That’s rarely all you are going to spend, as you certainly will have to add the cost of insurance on the bike and third parties damage – not mandatory, but recommended.
-Usually, the insurance policy includes a deductible, that means it intervenes for damages exceeding a certain amount.
-In other words, you should pay your first few hundred euros yourself before the insurance applies.
-It’s not easy have an accident with somebody.
+The most popular solution, and certainly the most convenient, is to opt for a motorcycle rental agency.
+There are several of these agencies scattered across Chile and Argentina.
+They offer guided tours for various preferences, although I must add that they may not suit every budget.
+Some of these agencies rent out a range of motorcycle models for individual trips.
+From my perspective, this is the most comfortable option but also the costliest one.
+Renting motorcycles is generally expensive, and in Patagonia, it typically ranges from about 110-120 EUR per day for some of the more affordable models from brands like Honda, Yamaha, or BMW, all the way up to around 250 EUR for high-end models like the new BMW R1200.
+Usually, this isn’t the full extent of your expenses, as you’ll likely need to factor in the cost of insurance for the motorcycle and third-party damage.
+While not mandatory, it’s highly recommended.
+Typically, the insurance policy includes a deductible, meaning it only kicks in for damages exceeding a certain amount.
+In other words, you’ll need to cover the first few hundred euros of any damages yourself before the insurance takes over.
+Fortunately, having an accident with someone is not an easy feat.

-The problem is more related to the risk of falling along the numerous dirt roads of Patagonia.
-I never fell but at least three times I’ve been so close.
-The day I rented mine, I remember a group of Spaniards who were returning BMWs: one had fallen and badly dented the tank of an R1200.
-I don’t know how much it exactly costed him but I saw the spare parts price list and it must have been a painful amount.
-I must say all the motorcycles I’ve seen were new, in excellent condition, equipped with top boxes and perfectly maintained.
-The rental will also provide you with maps, tips and the documents necessary to make the Argentina / Chile border cross.
-So, if renting has the undeniable advantage of comfort the most obvious disadvantage is certainly the price.
+The primary concern is more about the risk of accidents on the numerous dirt roads in Patagonia.
+Personally, I never had a fall, but I came dangerously close at least three times.
+On the day I rented my bike, I recall a group of Spaniards who were returning BMWs, and one of them had fallen, causing significant damage to the tank of an R1200.
+I can’t say exactly how much it cost him, but I saw the price list for spare parts, and it must have been a substantial amount.
+I must mention that all the motorcycles I encountered were new, in excellent condition, equipped with top boxes, and meticulously maintained.
+When you rent, they’ll also provide you with maps, helpful tips, and the necessary documentation for crossing the Argentina/Chile border.
+So, while renting undoubtedly offers the advantage of convenience, the most obvious drawback is certainly the cost.

 My personal experience with it has been positive.
-The dealer is a big American company, but the rental agency of Villarrica, managed by Ulli, is really advisable.
-He gave me a new bike in perfect condition with trim and off-road tires that really made a difference.
-He was very kind and absolutely helpful in all circumstances.
+The dealer is a large American company, but I highly recommend the rental agency in Villarrica, managed by Ulli.
+He provided me with a new bike in perfect condition, equipped with appropriate trim and off-road tires that made a significant difference.
+Ulli was extremely friendly and always ready to assist in any situation.

 How to get there

-Flights within Chile, e.g. to Temuco, Osorno, Puerto Natales, Punta Arenas or wherever you have chosen to go generally have very affordable prices.
-The same cannot be said for Chile-Argentina flights or vice versa so choose the airport of arrival wisely if you have to fly within Patagonia.
+Flights within Chile, such as to Temuco, Osorno, Puerto Natales, Punta Arenas, or wherever you choose to go, generally have very reasonable prices.
+However, the same cannot be said for flights between Chile and Argentina, so choose your arrival airport wisely if you need to fly within Patagonia.

 Two words about Chile and Argentina

-Crime in most rural places is basically zero.
-I would say you can safely leave the bike on the street.
-In some places however you need to be more careful.
-Bariloche is one of these as being a popular touristic resort comes along with micro criminality problems.
+In most rural areas, crime is nearly non-existent, and you can safely leave your bike on the street.
+However, in some places like Bariloche, which is a popular tourist destination, there may be minor issues with petty crime.
 The same goes for Puerto Montt and some other towns in northern Chile.
-Towns and villages south of Bariloche are generally very quiet on this behalf.
+Generally, towns and villages south of Bariloche are very quiet in terms of crime.

 Roads

-If you haven’t been warned before, traveling through Patagonia you will quickly notice how many roads are unpaved.
+If you haven’t been warned before, you will quickly notice how many roads are unpaved while traveling through Patagonia.
 Even on main roads such as Routa 9, Routa 40 or the road that goes around General Carrera lake it’s easy to find large traits of gravel or sectors that are still under construction.

-Moreover, it’s some kind of general rule that those crossing the border between Chile and Argentina as well as those that go through reserves and national parks (Lanin, Alerces, Torres del Paine, etc.) are entirely unpaved.
+It’s worth noting that it’s a common rule that border crossings between Chile and Argentina, as well as routes passing through reserves and national parks like Lanin, Alerces, Torres del Paine, and others, are mostly unpaved.

 An idea for a journey

-Popular places where you can rent up north are Santiago, Osorno, Puerto Montt, Villarrica and others.
-Renting your bike in one of these will come with two advantages: you can start your journey with a visit to the splendid lakes region and you’ll be able to use a comfortable domestic flight from Santiago to reach them.
+Popular places to rent motorcycles in the north of Patagonia include Santiago, Osorno, Puerto Montt, Villarrica, and others.
+Renting your bike in one of these locations has two advantages: you can start your journey with a visit to the stunning lakes region, and you’ll have the option of using a convenient domestic flight from Santiago to reach these rental locations.

-My personal itinerary started in Villarrica, one of the villages surrounding the lakes of Araucania in Chile.
-I was able to get there with a flight from Santiago to Temuco airport, plus a short bus trip.
-But the same could be easily done in case you choose a different sarting point.
+Your personal itinerary started in Villarrica, one of the villages around the lakes of Araucania in Chile.
+You were able to get there with a flight from Santiago to Temuco airport, followed by a short bus trip.
+However, the same could be easily done if you choose a different starting point.

-I’d personally suggest that you spend a couple of days at least to visit the wonderful valley dotted with lakes and surrounded by the breath-taking snow-capped volcanos.
-Something I regret I wasn’t able to do.
-Afterwards, from the Villarrica you an easily crosscut the mountains and the Lanin park to get to Argentina (purple itinerary) and go down to Bariloche through the amazing 7-lakes trait of the Routa 40.
-Also the village Bariloche, the area with its blue lakes, the Llao Llao ring with its breweries are worth an appropriate stop.
+You might want to spend at least a couple of days visiting the wonderful valley dotted with lakes and surrounded by breathtaking snow-capped volcanoes, something you regret not being able to do.
+From Villarrica, you can easily cross the mountains and the Lanin Park to get to Argentina (purple itinerary) and travel down to Bariloche through the amazing 7-lakes trail of Routa 40.
+The village of Bariloche, the area with its blue lakes, and the Llao Llao ring with its breweries are worth a stop.

-Further south, after the Parco de los Alerces, I strongly suggest turning towards Futaleufù in order to cross the border with Chile.
-The homonimous river is a spectacle you don’t want to miss and a unique chance for rafting-lovers.
-From you can intercept the Routa 9 and continue your journey south along the Carretera Austral through Coyhaique and the green and wild region of Aysen.
-Not distant from Coyhaique you will reeach the wondreful General Carrera lake (or Lago Argentino across the border).
-Its famous grottos and the road going around it are amazing and will give you the chance of going back to Argentina to continue your Journey down south (blue itinerary), But if you have time you might want to delay the border crossing and explore the wild Chilean land to its end to O’Higgins.
-Note there is noway across the border and you will have to go back to the lake to continue your trip.
+Further south, after the Parco de los Alerces, it’s highly recommended to head towards Futaleufù to cross the border with Chile.
+The homonymous river is a spectacle you don’t want to miss and a unique opportunity for rafting enthusiasts.
+From there, you can intercept Routa 9 and continue your journey south along the Carretera Austral through Coyhaique and the green and wild region of Aysen.
+Not far from Coyhaique, you’ll reach the wonderful lake : its famous grottos and the road around it are amazing and will give you the opportunity to return to Argentina to continue your journey south (blue itinerary).
+However, if you have time, you might want to delay the border crossing and explore the wild Chilean land to its end in O’Higgins.
+Note that there’s no way to cross the border there, so you’ll have to return to the lake to continue your trip.

-Beyond Lake Argentino I returned to Routa 40 and traveled all the desert and uninhabited Argentine pampas up to Perito Moreno (the glacier, not to be confused with the northernmost country).
-Then further south to El Chalten and the Fitz Roy, the Torres del Paine park.
-From there you can continue to Punta Arenas, Ushuaia and wanting Puerto William to say that you can really reach the bottom of the world.
+Beyond Lake Argentino, you returned to Routa 40 and journeyed through the desert and uninhabited Argentine pampas up to Perito Moreno (the glacier, not to be confused with the northernmost country).
+Then, you traveled further south to El Chalten and the Fitz Roy, followed by the Torres del Paine park.
+From there, you can continue to Punta Arenas, Ushuaia, and, if you wish, Puerto Williams, truly reaching the bottom of the world.

 A suggestion for departure

-As a starting point for your journey I recommend the area of Pucòn / Villarrica.
-It is the heart of the Chilean region of the lakes, as well as a popular holiday destination for the locals.
-The area is dotted with lakes, parks, snow-covered volcanoes and within a few kilometers there are plenty of paths and valleys where you can have fun with the bike.
-You can get there well from Temuco airport, taking a comfortable minibus or shuttle directly from the airport.
+As a starting point for your journey, I recommend the Villarrica area.
+It is the heart of the Chilean region of lakes and a popular holiday destination for locals.
+The region features numerous lakes, parks, and snow-covered volcanoes, with plenty of bike paths and valleys within a few kilometers.
+You can easily reach this area from Temuco Airport by taking a comfortable minibus or shuttle directly from the airport.

-Alternatively, a very popular starting point is Osorno.
-From here you can go directly to Villa La Angostura in Argentina.
-Note that in this way you probably skip the Pucòn area and part of the 40 Wheel of the Seven Lakes, unless you want to go back.
+Alternatively, Osorno is another popular starting point.
+From Osorno, you can head directly to Villa La Angostura in Argentina.
+Keep in mind that this route may skip the Pucón area and part of the Route of the Seven Lakes (Ruta de los Siete Lagos), unless you plan to backtrack.

 And for the arrival